-In recent years, private equity firms have been spending more time on creating value through operational improvements within their portfolio companies, prompting a greater focus on carve-out companies that need improvement.
+In the past few years, private equity firms have been spending more time on creating value through operational improvements within their portfolio companies, prompting a greater focus on carve-out companies that need improvement.

 For example, Apollo Global Management agreed to purchase a majority interest in Lumileds, a supplier of LED components and automotive lighting, from Royal Philips, which is refocusing its business on health technology, in December.
 Clayton Dubilier & Rice agreed at the end of May to buy a majority stake in consulting firm Capco from FIS, a financial services technology company.